Content Creation vs. Content Curation: Why Your Small Business Should Be Doing Both

 - Creating new content on every occasion takes up time and is a lot of work — balance is key.

 If sharing content daily or every other day is part of your marketing strategy, initiate your new strategy by creating content 40% of the time and curating content 60% of the time.
 Try this ratio out and then analyze your numbers.
 Depending on how well your created versus curated content is performing with your audience, adjust your strategy from there.

-How to Incorporate Content Curation Into Your Next Content Strategy
+How to Curate Content For Your Next Content Strategy

 Now that you know you should be curating content in addition to creating it, here are some tips to actually make it happen.

 - Make sure the source you’re curating content from is reputable — do your research.
 You’ll want your audience to trust you as well as the source you’re sharing from.

 - Choose content that lines up with your brand’s values.

 - Ex.
 Curate a customer’s photo or video on social media that has your product in it or shares something awesome about your brand.

 - Ex.
 Share content about an event you’ll be attending from a local partner that’s hosting it.

 - Ex.
 Share a link to a fundraiser or non-profit that aligns with your brand’s values … just be sure to explain it’s meaningful to your company.